 Social media is as important a source of intelligence as traditional media.
-Analysts wishing to know what Philippine citizens think of the Sabina Shoal situation can use Babel Street Insights to search for Sabina Shoal-related posts on such popular platforms as Facebook, Instagram, X (formerly Twitter), TikTok, and YouTube.
+Analysts wishing to know what Philippine citizens think of the Sabina Shoal situation can use Babel Street Insights to search for Sabina Shoal-related posts on popular social media platforms.